Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 per se, and I often enjoy being in that box myself, but it would be silly not to acknowledge the homogenizing force of the Bay Area.
-More people probably need to jump between Oxford (critical, slow-moving, big fan of institutions) and the Bay Area (quick-paced, market-motivated, skeptical of institutions), to lean that two bubbles of ultra-smart, ultra-driven people can have wildly different cultures and lenses on the world.
+More people probably need to jump between Oxford (critical, slow-moving, big fan of institutions) and the Bay Area (quick-paced, market-motivated, skeptical of institutions), to learn that two bubbles of ultra-smart, ultra-driven people can have wildly different cultures and lenses on the world.
 For what it's worth, I like both a great deal, and probably like San Francisco more, but could never live in a place with such a well-defined